jlillywh/Aegis/README.md

 # Aegis
 This is a library for simulating water resources systems.
 Components in this library (if used by themselves) operate at a single point in time.
+Objects used in the simulator will update using the clock and produce time series results to show how the state of the system changes over time.
 ``
 The modules currently available: